ibrahimelsadek1/Bash-Shell-Local-Database-System/README.md

 # Bash-Shell-Local-Database-System

-Hello, this is a Database simulation on the local file system of linux.
+ a Database simulation on the local file system of linux using bash shell scripting
 -------------------------------------------------